WesleyMcGinn/Chat/README.md

  - Messages can be written in HTML, which allows bold, italics, underline, strikethrough, audio, pictures, and more.*
  - Very little loading time.
  - Works well on nearly any device with any web browser that can support javascript.
- - Works well on Linux Devices, such as raspberry pi.
+ - Works well on Linux Devices, such as Raspberry Pi.
  - Available as a Chrome extension.
 With this extension, one click can take you to your chat room at any time.
- - Free, with no cost to users and no "upgrade plan" to tempt you.
+ - Free, with no cost to users and no "upgrade plan" or advertisements to tempt you.

  ##### \*Note: Any media in a message (e.g. Pictures, audio, videos) must be linked elsewhere - you cannot upload files to this chat.
 Get the link to a media by right-clicking on it and selecting "copy image address" or "copy audio address", etc.  You can get links to your own files by uploading them to something like [Google Photos](https://photos.google.com).